 Edit Page button allows you to edit the selected page directly from here.
 The

 Test 404 error button opens a page with a randomly generated URL which should cause an 404 error.
 If you select a different page both buttons are disabled and you have to save the settings to enable them again.

 Activating this option hides the page you selected as custom 404 error page from the

 Pages menu for non admin users.
 For admin users it’s always visible.
-The page selected as 404 page is marked with the 404page icon.
+The page selected as 404 page is marked.

 This option is activated by default and it is recommended not to change this setting.
 With this option active WordPress fires an 404 error in case the page you selected to be your custom 404 error page is accessed directly by its permalink.
 The only reason to deactivate this option is if you explicitly want the page to be accessible – e.g. if you use the page otherwhere.

 If you are using the WP Super Cache plugin for caching also the page you defined as your custom 404 error page will be cached and WP Super Cache will always send a HTTP code 200 and not a 404.
 To avoid this behavior you have to exlude the page from caching.
 If the 404page plugin detects the WP Super Cache plugin it will show you a message hereof.
 This may also relate to other caching plugins.